The Amazing Spider-Man (2012 video game): Nintendo 3DS and Wii

-Android and iOS
+Android, iOS and Windows Phone

-Unlike the Wii version, the Android and iOS follows almost the same formula as the console version.
+The smartphone versions follow almost the same formula, but with a different gameplay, level design, plot, and voice-overs.
 Players can explore Manhattan, while having some crimes to deal with.
 The story is linear, but the player can explore the city before entering the missions.
-The missions consists in three types: Pursue, where the player pursues Lizard and another enemies in the game, Combat, where fighting and webbing skills can be used to fight enemies to clear an objective.
-And Mix, in which combat and pursue is combined, and some other things too, like a "sliding" section.
-The game, just like the console version, has voice acting, free-roam, level system and suit system.
-In this version, like the Wii version, the player does not unlock all the suits from the console version.
-Unlike the 3DS version, the Android version does not has additional content like exclusive modes.
+The missions consist in three types: Pursue, where the player pursues Lizard and another enemies in the game, Combat, where fighting and webbing skills can be used to fight enemies to clear an objective, and Mix, in which combat and pursue is combined, and some other things too, like a "sliding" section.
+There is also a leveling system and costumes.